ibmmobile/faststart-lab-2019/README.md

 * git
 * Maven (for building the application)
 * Java SDK (for building the application)
+* PostMan (for testing the Mobile Foundation adapter)
 * Atom
 * Android Studio
 * Android SDK